ahmadalbadawi/ahmadalbadawi.github.io/_teaching/2021-ap-ra-teaching-2.md

 location: "Abu Dhabi, United Arab Emirates "
 ---

-I taught the following courses when I held the position of Assistant Professor at Faculty of Resilience, Rabdan Academy, in Abu Dhabi, United Arab Emirates over the period 2021 to 2022.
+While serving as an Assistant Professor at the Faculty of Resilience, Rabdan Academy, in Abu Dhabi, United Arab Emirates, from 2021 to 2022, I taught the following courses:

 **Fall 2021**
   - SEC390 Information Security Management